zagara2/GiphyHW/README.md

 ![Homepage](/assets/images/justdesserts.JPG)

+ (the rest of the page is visible if one keeps scrolling)

 ## Future Plans for Improvement

 * Make GIFs display more towards the center of their designated div on mobile.